akalinow/LetniaSzkolaFizyki/README.md

 Notebooks for lecture on ML on
 [Summer School of Physics](https://www.fuw.edu.pl/wo/lsf/) at University of Warsaw.
-Material are in Polish.
+Materials are in Polish.

 * the notebook is presented as presentation using the RISE Jupyter extension
 * the notebook can be run in Google Colaboratory  environment